cqlyj/VSkill/WORKINGLOGS/WORKINGLOGV2.md

   - This contract will be served as some inherited functions for the `Verifier` contract.
   - Only three functions will be left in this contract: `stake` and `withdrawStake` and `withdrawStakeAndLoseVerifier`
   - As for `addBonusMoneyForVerifier` functions, will be moved to the `Relayer` contract.

+---

+### 2025/1/3

+**What did I do today**

+- Refactor the `VSkillUserNft` contract.
+  - This contract will be deployed separately from the `Verifier` contract.
+  - Later only the Relayer contract will be able to mint the NFTs for the users.
+  - This may need RBAC (Role-Based Access Control) to be implemented. => The Relayer contract will be able to mint, the owner (us) will be able to add new domains
+- The design of how the `Oracle` and `Verifier` contract coordinate needs redesign.
+  - The `Oracle` contract will be responsible for getting the random number, btw, the `Oracle` contract needs to upgrade to the latest version of Chainlink VRF.
+  - The `Relayer` contract will be responsible for reading the random number from the `Oracle` contract and assigning the evidence to the verifiers.
+  - The `Verifier` contract will be responsible for submitting feedback, for those evidence and feedbacks
+    - => Consider the user of `protocolLab` service to store the evidence and feedbacks.
+    - => Consider use the blob storage service to store the evidence and feedbacks since they are not sensitive data and do we want to store those on-chain forever?
+- Refactor the `Oracle` contract.
+  - This contract will now only be responsible for getting the random number.
+And we will still use the subscription method, we want to pay the random number fee for the users.
+  - This contract will be inherited by the `Relayer` contract.

+---